xiceph/physical-geomorphometry-tools/lsp-calculator/PARAMETERS.md

 ### Gaussian curvature - _K_

+Product of principal curvatures _k<sub>max</sub>_ and _k<sub>min</sub>_, expression of simplicity (linearity) at least in one of principal directions.
+The only intrinsic curvature (detectable by a 2D observer) of the land surface.

 ```math
 K = k_{\text{max}} \cdot k_{\text{min}}
 ```

 ### Elevation laplacian - _∇²z_

+Double of mean of second derivatives of elevation.
+Map projection of diffusion energy of surface adequately describing the change of elevation with time.

 ```math
 ∇²z = \frac{(k_n)_c \cdot \cos S^2 + (k_n)_s}{\cos S^3}